-The goodwill is attributable to the workforce of the acquired business and the significant synergies expected to arise from the acquisition of PSI.
-The goodwill is not deductible for tax purposes.
-All of the \$10,586,396 goodwill was assigned to the Renewable Energy Products segment.
+The goodwill is attributable to the workforce of the acquired business and the significant synergies expected to arise from the acquisition of Comstock Innovations.
+The goodwill is not deductible for tax purposes and all of the \$10,586,396 goodwill was assigned to the renewable energy segment.
+As of October 1, 2022, the Company fully impaired the goodwill and recognized an impairment loss of \$10,586,396 in other income (expenses) in the statement of operations of the renewable energy segment (See Note 6, Intangible Assets and Goodwill).